-All that time spent swiping and communicating largely in GIFs has finally paid off: You’ve met a potential BFF.
+All that time spent swiping and communicating largely in GIFs has finally paid off: You’ve met a potential new bestie.
 Now what?

 Making the match was literally as easy as the swipe of a finger, but moving the conversation offline and into the real world can be an intimidating maneuver to make.
 To start your friendship off with confidence and nail that first impression, follow our foolproof tips for navigating the transition from match to meet-up.

 Enter the safe zone as soon as you can

 Trust and respect are the building blocks of every great relationship.
 Don’t wait until your first meet-up to start developing them.
 Before you book any brunch reservations, create a safe atmosphere by verifying your profile and having a substantial in-app conversation.